 Forwarding (I-XI), 2016, electrostatic printed paper, printed Tyvek, each 44 in x 33 in x 1/4 in

 I harbor an ongoing fascination with a set of 306 abstract shapes drawn, cut, and sewn into a Crazy Quilt sometime between 1885 and 1895 by New Jersey quilt-maker Rachel Blair Greene.
+Her shapes have such surprising character that I imagine them to have been created democratically, each considered as an equal.
 In Correspondence from the Piecework project I re-created or “re-performed” my own version of her quilt but was unsatisfied with the result.
 A couple of years later I set out to create a new project which would isolate the shapes and make it possible to see them clearly and in relation to one another.
-They have such surprising character that I imagine them to have been created democratically, each considered as an equal.

-I didn’t realize when I started that I would produce an ongoing series of projects that revisit these shapes in a variety of ways.
-The first of these is Forwarding: I-XI which tries to present all the shapes while making the most of only two materials, USPS Tyvek mailers and laser printed paper.
+I didn’t realize when I started that I would go on to produce multiple projects that revisit these shapes in a variety of ways.
+The first of these projects is Forwarding: I-XI which tries to present all the shapes while making the most of only two materials; USPS Tyvek mailing envelopes and ordinary paper, laser printed with a pinstripe pattern.

-A random number generator was used to break the shapes into eleven groups and run the materials and structure through as many permutations as possible.
-The elements of the lattice-work vary in color and in the way they overlap.
-The shapes and are patterned, colored or white; the whites are warm or cool, paper or Tyvek.
-The fields within the grid can be any of these.
-The complete series consists of ten variations leading to an eleventh piece in which each field is assigned a style from one of the previous ten pieces.
+A random number generator was used to assign shapes to one of ten pieces, each with a different relationship of materials to structure.
+The elements of the grid vary in color and in the way they overlap.
+The shapes and fields are patterned, colored or white; the whites are warm or cool, paper or Tyvek.
+This leads to an eleventh piece in which the remaining shapes and fields are assigned a style from one of the previous ten pieces.

 For more on the Forwarding projects visit Forwarding Related Materials.